BlankPraxis/bookbot/README.md

-# BOOKBOT
+## BOOKBOT

 BookBot is my first [Boot.dev](https://www.boot.dev) project!

-# WHAT IS IT
+## WHAT IS IT
 Bookbot is fun tool to count all the words

-# HOW TO USE
+## HOW TO USE

-Create a books directory in the root of the bookbot (e.g bookbot/books/...)
+Create a books directory in the root of the bookbot
+cmd: mkdir books

+ur file system with bookbot as the starting point should look like this:
+(e.g bookbot/books/...)

-To run bookbot the command is: python3 main.py books/frankeinstein.txt
+To run bookbot the command is: python3 bookbot.py books/frankeinstein.txt

-If you need help or want to look for other cmds type: python3 main.py --help
+If you need help or want to look for other cmds type: python3 bookbot.py --help

 Heres a sample output you would see when running the command: